My Mentoring Story

 At the time I was a working mom with 2 small kids trying to figure out how to be both a mom, and an entrepreneur.
 I felt exhausted, frustrated, and was riddled with self-doubt.

 I often felt like I was failing as both a mom and an entrepreneur.
-I was trying to grow a business, but still needed (and wanted) to be present at home.
+Because while I was trying to grow a business, I still needed (and wanted) to be present at home.
 I desperately craved the guidance from someone who has walked in similar shoes, who could both talk me off the ledge, and give me practical, actionable strategies (just like we do for our organizing clients!).

-I didn’t want a one-size fits all approach.
+But I didn’t want a one-size fits all approach.
 I wanted someone who was willing to LISTEN to where I was, and who was willing to meet me there.

 It wasn’t until I was “in it” that I realized the importance of seeking support and guidance from someone who could relate to my struggles and help me navigate a pathway to overcoming them.